Will-Griffiths-Ireland/Journee/README.md

 ## User interface Design

-All my intial wireframe concepts can be found here
+All my intial wireframe concepts can be found here in a PDF.

+The basic layout of the site aims to be simple and intuitive

 ## Features